 Those who are familiar with Volley in Android will know a lot about this.
 When poorly implemented, an Android app using Volley can send two requests to the server at the same time.
 You might delete an item, and it will get deleted, but your app would say no such item exists.

 Not only the functionality but duplicated requests increase system congestion and decrease the app’s performance, especially when you have a million app users.
 Imagine increasing the number of requests to your server increased by two folds when you are extremely desperate to optimize these costs.

 Understand and adjust based on connection quality.

-Think about an app that adjusts everything based upon the network quality available.
-Your app can change the content quality delivered based upon what network conditions a user is present in to make sure that the app’s usage doesn’t fall through.
+Think about an app that adjusts everything based on the network quality available.
+Your app can change the content quality delivered based on what network conditions a user is present in to ensure that the app’s usage doesn’t fall through.

 Effective API design